Wang-Yan-Hao/FreeBSD-Online-Document-Editor/README.md

 # Debelop Note
 ## Develop branch progress
 ### target
 1. There is some macro in FreeBSD (ex: extref).
-It need be set in this website.
-2. {{% lang %}} problem in .adoc include section.
+It need be set in this website. {{% lang %}} problem in .adoc include section is also macro problem.
-3. Once you click the url in right HTML section, the website would be broken.
-4. Patch Download button hasn't complete.
+2. Patch Download button hasn't complete.
-5. Other language .adoc hasn't be tested.
+3. Other language .adoc hasn't be tested.
-7. CSS need to apply.
+4. CSS need to apply.

 ## Some problems I meet